pdfclown/pdfclown-common/docs/third-party.md

             . . .
           ```

-          NOTE: The `SourceFQN` tag stands on its own comment as it is associated to the programmatic level rather than the attribution level of the source code.

-        - in case of **detached file**, the `Source` tag will indicate its repository-specific permalink, and the `SourceFQN` tag will always be indicated (since, by definition, its relationship with the original repository is not documented elsewhere in the project):
+        - the `Source` tag indicates, in case of detached file, its repository-specific permalink:

           ```java
           . . . file header . . .